Lucvolders/Pico-rotary-encoder/README.md

 The second is called rotary_irq_pico.py and is made by Martin Evans.

 Copy both files and put them in your lib folder.
-Both are needed for getting a r5otary encoder working on the Raspberry Pi Pico
+Both are needed for getting a rotary encoder working on the Raspberry Pi Pico